 A Child’s Attorney may also be appointed if one or both parties request the appointment.
 The Court may also consider other factors that are relevant when deciding to appoint a Child’s Attorney.

 Laurie M. Wasserman and Steffani L. Langston are certified by the Courts to serve as Child's Attorneys.
-Contact the Law Office of Laurie M. Wasserman to receive the experience, expertise, and compassion needed to represent children.
+Contact Wasserman Family Law to receive the experience, expertise, and compassion needed to represent children.